The laws of physics are written in the language of mathematics, so a solid footing in math will be fundamental to your education.

 - CAD – Mechanical Engineering 202

-If you’re up for a fast-paced introduction to many new languages in one semester, you could also take the graduate-level course Physics 584 – Computational Methods (prereqs: Phys 422 – E&M II or Physics 471 – Quantum Mechanics).
-Some majors choose to delve even deeper into computer science coursework, sometimes even getting a second major in that field.
+If you’re experienced in programming and up for a challenge giving a fast-paced introduction to many new languages in one semester, you may be interested in taking the graduate-level course Physics 584 – Computational Methods.
+Some majors choose to delve even deeper into computer science coursework, sometimes even getting a minor or second major in that field.

 Beyond the Required Courses